Graduate Fellowships and Scholarships

-It includes a non-credit fellowship course and a 25 hour a week unpaid fellowship placement within the Girard School of Business.
+It includes a non-credit fellowship course and a 25-hour-a-week unpaid fellowship placement within the Girard School of Business.
+Learn more

 The Accounting fellow will advise and mentor undergraduate accounting students on academic and career goals and will provide tutoring for accounting courses.
 Through participation in alumni and industry events, the fellow will have the opportunity to engage with Merrimack’s alumni and employer communities to build their own personal networks.
 He or she will engage with accounting faculty and support the Warriors at Work program, an intensive career readiness program for undergraduate accounting students.
 Through this comprehensive experience, the fellow will gain a deeper understanding of accounting concepts and the accounting profession.
 Candidates for the accounting fellowship must have an undergraduate degree in accounting and/or professional accounting experience.

 The graduate admission fellow will apply their business skills to the area of graduate admissions within the Girard School of Business.
 The fellow will gain experience in developing marketing content, creating targeted communications and speaking with prospective students.
 Professional development opportunities and training will be provided to enhance marketing and communications skills.
 The fellow will engage in strategic discussions about marketing, recruiting and yield efforts.
 He or she will strengthen research skills in the context of identifying best practices, gathering competitive intelligence and monitoring relevant business trends.